top of page

 Integrative Management Of Arthritis

 Arthritis is a slowly progressive disease that may affect one or several joints.
-Most often hips or elbows are affected.
+Most often, in dogs, hips or elbows are affected.

-Dogs in pain may start to show uncharacteristic behaviour such as aggression towards humans or other pets, may not eat as well or may start to chew or lick at their limbs or joints.
-They may not be able to groom themselves, or may take a long time to settle in their beds, being reluctant to lay down.
+Dogs in pain may start to show uncharacteristic behaviour such as aggression towards humans or other pets, may not eat as well, or may start to chew or lick at their limbs or joints.
+They may not be able to groom themselves, or may take a long time to settle in their beds, being reluctant to lie down.

 Arthritis is not just a disease of old dogs.
-Young dogs with poor conformation, fast growing, large breed dogs, dogs with joint instability, history of any surgery involving joints or the skeleton or cruciate disease, will all benefit from the following protocol.
+Young dogs with poor conformation, fast-growing, large-breed dogs, dogs with joint instability, a history of any surgery involving joints or the skeleton, or cruciate disease, will all benefit from the following arthritis management protocol.

-Over the past 30 years we have accumulated numerous cases of young, large breed dogs who have benefited from our protocol and advise any dog with tendon, ligament damage or undergoing joint surgery be started on our protocol
+Over the past 30 years, as well as aging dogs, we have accumulated numerous cases of young, large breed dogs who have benefited from our protocol, and advise any dog with tendon, ligament damage or undergoing joint surgery to be started on our protocol.

-• Stimulate the production of anti-oxidants that block damaging free radicals
+• Stimulate the production of antioxidants that block free radicals (substances that damage tissue)

 • Improves blood flow to joints to deliver nutrition to the joint and bone